kibook/s1kd-tools/tools/s1kd-aspp/README.md

 stylesheet.
 The applicability in the resulting XML is no longer semantically correct.

+-r
+Search for ACT/CCT data modules recursively.

 -x
-Process the modules using the XInclude specification.
+Process the objects using the XInclude specification.

 --version
 Show version information.

-&lt;modules&gt;...
+&lt;object&gt;...
-The module(s) to preprocess.
-This can include both individual modules and combined files such as those produced by s1kd-flatten(1).
+The object(s) to preprocess.
+This can include both individual objects and combined files such as those produced by s1kd-flatten(1).

 EXAMPLES